Lighting and lightbulbs

 The tubes can be easily pulled out of the fitting - make sure the light is switched off.
 The starter, where fitted, is a small cylinder inserted into the side of the light fitting.
 These can also be easily pulled out of the fitting and replaced.

-View this helpful video which shows you how to change a lightbulb.
+This helpful video shows you how to change a lightbulb.

 Pressurising your gas boiler